Frequently Asked Questions

 Students returning from Study Abroad during the Spring semester interested in campus housing for the Fall semester should apply during the Room Selection process.
 You must designate a proxy to select your room for you at the Room Selection event.
 You should send an email to [email protected] to indicate when you will return from abroad.

-Students returning from Study Abroad during the Fall semester interested in campus housing for the Jan and Spring semesters should also send an email to firstname.lastname@example.org to indicate when you will return from abroad and request to be placed on the Housing Wait List.
+Students who plan on Studying Abroad during the Fall semester interested in campus housing for Jan and Spring semesters should also send an email to [email protected] to indicate when you will return from abroad and request to be placed on the Housing Wait List.

 What if I get locked out of my room or lose my keys?

 You can go to the Housing Office and request to borrow or replace your keys.
-You have 24 hours to borrow keys.
+When borrowing a key from our office, you have 24 hours to return keys.
 If they are not returned within the 24 hours, they are considered replacement keys and there is a $50 charge per key.